sangeetakoli63/sangeetakoli63/README.md

 🎯 **Aspiring Data Researcher | Power BI Developer | Content Creator**

 Welcome to my GitHub portfolio!
 I'm passionate about exploring data, building interactive dashboards, and sharing content that inspires and informs.
-I've also walked the tough path of balancing a full-time job, health, and my dream of becoming a creator — and I’m still here, growing every day. 💪
+I've also walked the tough path of balancing a full-time job, health.

 ---